Aspose/releases.aspose.com/content/en/words/net/_index.md

 Document multiSummary = model.Summarize(new Document[] { firstDoc, secondDoc }, new SummarizeOptions() { SummaryLength = SummaryLength.Long });
 multiSummary.Save("SummaryA+B.docx");
 ```
-### Translate a Word document using your preferred AI model, such as OpenAI or Google models.
+### Translate the document using your preferred AI model, such as OpenAI, Google models, or any custom local language model.
 ```c#
 Document doc = new Document("Document.docx");